tqandrade/snmp-fiberhome/README.md

 ## rebootOnu()

 **Description:** Restart a particular ONU.
-If any of the input parameters is invalid or it is not possible to restart the UN, the return is `false`, otherwise `true`.
+If any of the input parameters is invalid or it is not possible to restart the ONU, the return is `false`, otherwise `true`.

 **Function signature:**